 M. S. in Psychological Science

-The Psychology department offers a graduate degree in Psychological Science.
-Students must commit to 1 of 3 tracks by the beginning of their second year.
+Students must apply for acceptance into one of three tracks by the beginning of their second year.

 The first track, Research Track, is appropriate for those students seeking degrees beyond the Masters level.
 This track allows students to specialize in a subarea of psychology via elective selection and completion of a thesis (Thesis I and II).
 The thesis requirement will increase students' potential for acceptance into doctoral level programs and is required for the degree.